 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
 In our school, all children join us, part time, at the beginning of the school year in which they are five.
-We aim for all children to be attending school full time by the October half term.
-It is sometimes possible to offer earlier full time attendance, but this will depend on class numbers and organization and the age and maturity of the cohort.
+We aim for all children to be attending school full time by the second full week of term.